 In this area, you can mention relevant certificates for the position.
 Dazzle the recruiter (and the ATS) with your credentials and upstart spirit.

 Of course, if you think that it is necessary to mention a different section, by all means, add it.
 But it is always best to keep it simple.

 Use an ATS-Friendly Template

 You can create a resume from scratch in a Word document or other platform, but that may not be necessary.
 There are ATS-friendly templates that you can use.
+You can create a resume from scratch in a Word document or other graphic design platform, but that may not be necessary.
+There are ATS-friendly templates that you can use.
 These websites can help you build an ATS-friendly resume:

 Writing a compatible ATS resume might be difficult, but it is not impossible.
 If the focus is on trying to create an ATS-friendly resume instead of cheating the system, the chances are it will make it through the software and get into human hands.

 Following the tips and tricks mentioned above boosts the chances of creating an excellent ATS resume.
 And, if the resume manages to impress the ATS, chances are it will impress the recruiters too.